chrispaulca/waterfall/README.md

 The primary aim of the package is to provide a quick and reliable way to generate waterfall charts on a whim, for both accounting and random forest interpretation purposes.

+Thank you to [Jade Yun](https://github.com/yuyun2) for the random forest decision tree interpreter example, and for the sorted_values and thresholding features.

 ## Functionality

 There is currently one function: